 - An emphasis in core pastoral disciplines: Gospel Spirituality, Pastoral Leadership, and Christ-centered preaching

 - Renowned practitioners like D.A.
-Carson, Bryan Chapell, Bruce Ware, Ray Ortlund, Jr., Scotty Smith, Dan Doriani, and Robert Smith, Jr. provide an exceptional mix of academic credibility and pastoral experience
+Carson, Bryan Chapell, Bruce Ware, Bruce Ware, Scotty Smith, Timothy Witmer, and Carl Trueman provide an exceptional mix of academic credibility and pastoral experience

 - Program direction and personal mentoring by Dr. Art Azurdia—a professor of pastoral theology and a lead pastor